lanseg/selfhosted/README.md

 * Built from the latest source
 * Use alpine:latest as a base image

-## Starting the system
+And nginx webserver provides a frontend for the home assistant and other web-enabled things.

-### Preparing the confgis
+## Global configuration
-Some of the services can start as is, but others (e.g. vpn server) require extra configuration and docker capabilities.
+If the docker service is configured to run on system startup (e.g. by doing ```sudo systemctl enable docker```), then it will automatically start all the services after reboot

-### Starting the system
+## Service details
 It should be enough to run ```docker compose up``` to start the whole system.
+Some of the services can start as is, but others (e.g. vpn server) require extra configuration and docker capabilities.

 ## Openconnect
 ### Building